InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td colspan="2">
         <strong
-          >Encodes range groups of Vendor IDs who the publisher is allowing to use an OOB legal basis</strong
+          >Encodes range groups of Vendor IDs who the publisher is allowing to use OOB legal bases</strong
         >
       </td>
     </tr>